GRAINS-Soybeans rise for 3rd session on strong demand; wheat, corn ease

 By Naveen Thukral

-SINGAPORE, March 23 (Reuters) - Chicago soybean futures rose for a third consecutive session on Wednesday with signs of strong export demand for U.S. cargoes supporting prices, even as South American harvest peaked.
+SINGAPORE, March 23 (Reuters) - Chicago soybean futures rose for a third consecutive session on Wednesday, with signs of strong export demand for U.S. cargoes supporting prices, even as the South American harvest peaked.

-Wheat gained ground as expectations of a prolonged Russia-Ukraine conflict heightened concerns over global supplies.
+Wheat and corn eased although expectations of a prolonged Russia-Ukraine conflict raised concerns over global supplies, underpinning prices.

 "We are in for a long war between Russia and Ukraine, which we did not expect," said one Singapore-based trader.
 "The war will continue to impact supplies from the Black Sea region."